 - Relaxation exercises

-According to Dr Gurneet Sawhney, experienced Neurosurgeon in Mumbai, Prevention is usually the best treatment for migraine headaches.
+According to Dr Gurneet Sawhney, an experienced Neurosurgeon in Mumbai, Prevention is usually the best treatment for migraine headaches.
 He lists some examples of preventive ways, prescribed below :

 - Taking prescription medications, like blood pressure-lowering medicines, antiepileptic drugs, antidepressants, or CGRP antagonists